Science couldn't find the pain

 Misunderstood cutaneous pain

-Humans didn't have the courage to press their nails into their pain.
+Humans haven't had the courage to press their nails into their pain.

 Researchers didn't put their finger on the problem